Industry · Restaurants & hospitality

 Roles trained

-Workforce skill upgrading is role-based.
-Each participant works through modules specific to their position, plus shared modules on AI prompting, human review standards, and team handoff.
+Training is role-based.
+Each participant works through modules specific to their current workplace role, plus shared modules on workplace content drafting standards, human review, and shift handoff.

 Host / Reservations

-Phone reservations, OpenTable / Tock / Resy management, confirmation calls, guest preference recording, no-show follow-up, walk-in to reservation conversion.
+Phone reservations, OpenTable / Tock / Resy handling, confirmation messages, guest preference recording, no-show follow-up, walk-in and waitlist handling.

 Marketing / Social